 It is important to provide services when this card is presented.

 Providers who render services based on the enrollment dates on this card will receive payment for those services, as long as other reimbursement requirements are met.
-All policies regarding covered services apply for this individual, including the prohibition against billing This individual's eligibility should be available through the members.
-If "Pending Assignment" is indicated after the name on this card, the member identification (ID) number will be assigned within one business day; the card is still valid.
+All policies regarding covered services apply for this individual, including the prohibition against billing members.
+If "Pending Assignment" is indicated after the name on this ready the members (for "Pending Assignment" is indicated after the name on this provided in the property of the provided in the property of the provided in the pro card, the member identification (ID) number will be assigned within one business day; the card is still valid.
 Refer to the ForwardHealth Online Handbook for further information regarding this temporary ID card.
 Providers are encouraged to keep a photocopy of this card.